CharlieApell/project_portfolio_5/README.md

 **Bug** - Couldn't start the development browser with npm start.
 - ***Solution***: Had to use nvm install 16 && nvm use 16 to make it work.

+**Issue** - Certain devices, including iOS/Safari, MacOS/Safari, Samsung/Samsung Internet, and others, may require disabling anti-tracking features (e.g., 'Prevent Cross-Site Tracking') to use the Foodie web app.
+These features block cross-domain requests between the separate domains used by the Django Rest Framework API and the React front-end hosted on Heroku.
+Unfortunately, hosting both on the same domain is currently the only known solution.
+See [link to Stack Overflow thread](https://stackoverflow.com/questions/56972162/is-there-a-workaround-for-safari-ios-prevent-cross-site-tracking-option-when) for more information.

 **Issue** - Occasionally, I encounter a frustrating issue where I am unable to click on any links or images within the web application.
 The only solution I have found so far is to manually refresh the page, after which the links and images become responsive again.
 I have attempted to search for solutions online, but unfortunately, I have not been able to find any relevant answers.
 Regrettably, due to time constraints, I have been unable to invest further efforts into resolving this issue.